RoboTeamTwente/roboteam/docs/Robot.md

 `distanceToBall` -> Distance from the robot to the ball

-`yawDiffToBall` -> Angle offset between the kicker and the ball.
+`angleDiffToBall` -> Angle offset between the yaw of the kicker and the vector from robot center to ball

 `angularVelocity` -> Angular velocity of the robot.